 A combination of the two methods can be used, however, double claims (i.e. use their meal entertainment card and then apply for reimbursement) cannot be made.

 The maximum amount that can be claimed under meal entertainment is $2,649.
 This is a combined limit of both meal entertainment (receipts) and the Meal Entertainment Card.

-Meal Entertainment is a reportable fringe benefit with a $5,000 ‘grossed up’ cap, and will be included on your Payment Summary.
-This cap is separate to the $17,000 ‘grossed up’ Salary Packaging cap (See Salary Packaging Information).
+Meal Entertainment is a reportable fringe benefit with a $5,000 ‘grossed up’ cap, and will be included on your income statement.
+This cap is separate to the $17,000 ‘grossed up’ salary packaging cap.

 The following conditions apply to all meal entertainment activities:

 - meals and drinks consumed must total more than $15

 - drinks (both alcohol and non-alcohol) can only be claimed if consumed in conjunction with a meal

 - take-away food and drink is not allowed. i.e. any receipt marked ‘takeaway’, ‘drive through’, ‘carry out’, will not be accepted

 - accommodation costs are restricted to one overnight stay.
 Holidays or any other recreational activities do not meet the criteria of “in connection with” and are not allowed.